-Applications will not normally be considered in advance of the date the place is required, this will be approximately 35 days for those moving house, and 21 days for those not moving house.
-However, applications for admission in September 2020 can be made from 1 June 2020.
+Except for deferred entry for Reception Year Group children, applications will not normally be considered in advance of the date the place is required, this will be approximately 35 school days for those moving house, and 21 school days for those not moving house.
+However, applications for admission in September 2023 can be made from 1 June 2023.
+Any request for an extension beyond the required reply date will be considered by on an individual basis.